UPPMAX/bianca_workshops/docs/extra/pip.md

     **Methods:**

-    - You can either just download a python package, transfer to ``wharf`` and Bianca and install there.
+    - You can just download a python package on Transit with pip, then install from the ``.whl`` file in ``wharf`` on Bianca.
-    - Install it on Rackham.
+    - Rackham users: Install it on Rackham.
 Perhaps you need it here as well!
 Then transfer to ``wharf`` and Bianca local python library.
-    - Make a virtual environment with one or several packages on Rackham.
-Then transfer to ``wharf`` and Bianca (any place).

 ## Users without access to Rackham/Pelle